 “You should have thrown a head kick and knocked him out”

-At the end of it all, the only opinion that truly matters is the one of your corner, and they will tell you whether you did your job well or not.
+At the end of it all, the only opinion that truly matters is one of your corners, and they will tell you whether you did your job well or not.

-As mentioned earlier, this is the best time to rehydrate, so most fighters rehydrate by heading straight to the bar to polish off the first of many beers that they will have throughout the evening.
+As mentioned earlier, straight after the fight is the best time to rehydrate, so most fighters rehydrate by heading straight to the bar to polish off the first of many beers that they will have throughout the evening.
 Not only does this make the fighter too busy to go and ice those bruises, but the alcohol itself also causes injury recovery time to increase.
-Most fighters do themselves no favours by celebrating with alcohol immediately after they fight, but they feel they deserve a little reward for sacrificing their social lives for the weeks/months leading up to the fight, and who can blame them!?
+Most fighters do themselves no favours by celebrating with alcohol immediately after the fight, but they feel they deserve a little reward for sacrificing their social lives for the weeks/months leading up to the fight, and who can blame them!?